An adaptive strategy for sequential designs of multilevel computer experiments: Gaussian process (GP) emulation: background and multi-fidelity context

 \subsection{Uniform error bounds in GPR prediction}

-In the latter section, we implement an independent analysis of optimal numbers of runs mixed with the concept of MLMC.
-A clear relationship between the accuracy of an emulator and number of training data points was provided in \citep{wang2020prediction}.
-Mat\'ern kernels (\ref{mat}) are assumed for the covariance structure of GPR and we study the case of misspecified kernel functions.
-This addresses a common question in GPR when the true kernel function is unknown.
-We denote $\{\nu_{0},\lambda_{0},\sigma_{0}^{2}\}$ as the true parameters in (\ref{mat}) and we denote the Mat\'ern kernel in (\ref{mat}) as $K_{0}$ if the parameters are equal to $\{\nu_{0},\lambda_{0},\sigma_{0}^{2}\}$.
-For $x \in \mathbb{D}$, we also define a Power function $P_{K,X_{N}}$ as
+In section \ref{MLMC_kriging}, we implement an independent analysis of optimal numbers of runs mixed with the concept of multilevel Monte Carlo (MLMC).
+The objective of this analysis is to get a sense of an optimal number of experimental design points before running computer simulations.
+A clear relationship between the accuracy of an emulator and the number of training data points was provided in \citep{wang2020prediction}, based on the framework of \citep{sacks1989design}.
+We introduce the main result of \citep{wang2020prediction} as a preparation for the later analysis in section \ref{MLMC_kriging}.
+The main theorem of \citep{wang2020prediction} is then combined with the idea of MLMC, which is introduced in the next section, for our novel result of optimal numbers of evaluations of different levels of simulations.
+In a non-Bayesian framework (frequentist approach), \cite{sacks1989design} treats the target function as if it were drawn randomly from some population of functions and postulate a Gaussian process model for the distribution of functions in that population.
+This randomness is assumed to be characterized by the Gaussian process with the true hyperparameters in its covariance structure, which cannot be actually known.
+This interpretation of the non-Bayesian work in \cite{sacks1989design} is also explained in \cite{kennedy2001bayesian}.
+In addition, \cite{sacks1989design} explains that taking the frequentist stance leads to replace the deterministic $y(x)$ in (\ref{predictives}) by the corresponding stochastic process or GP. \cite{wang2020prediction} adopts the same philosophy of \cite{sacks1989design}.
+Accordingly, in our framework of this section, Mat\'ern kernels (\ref{mat}) are assumed for the covariance structure of GPR and we study the case of misspecified kernel functions.
+One cannot know the underlining Gaussian process whose realisations are the values of the target function.
+As we reviewed, the GP is determined by the covariance function.
+Then, this addresses a common question in GPR when the true kernel function, hence the true underlining Gaussian process, is unknown.
+Let $\{\nu_{0},\lambda_{0},\sigma_{0}^{2}\}$ denote the true parameters, which are usually unknown, in (\ref{mat}) and we denote the Mat\'ern kernel in (\ref{mat}) as $K_{0}$ if the parameters are equal to $\{\nu_{0},\lambda_{0},\sigma_{0}^{2}\}$.
+Further, let $Z(x)$ be the Gaussian process $\text{GP}(0,K_{0}(x,x^{\prime}))$ with a Mat\'ern kernel $K_{0}(x,x^{\prime})$ in $\mathbb{R}^{d}$ and we assume that the evaluations of the target function are the realisations of $Z(x)$ (a non-Bayesian framework by \cite{sacks1989design,wang2020prediction}).
+For $x \in \mathbb{D}$ ($\mathbb{D}$ is the input domain), we also define a Power function $P_{K,X_{N}}(x)$ as

-The Power function $P_{K,X_{N}}$ is the special case of predictive variance $\hat{s}^{2}_{N}\left(\boldsymbol{x}\right)$ where $\sigma^{2} = 1$.
+The Power function $P_{K,X_{N}}(x)$ is the special case of predictive variance $\hat{s}^{2}_{N}\left(\boldsymbol{x}\right)$ where $\sigma^{2} = 1$.
 We further define the supremum of the Power function as